mozilla/bedrock/docs/php.rst

 **Short version:**

-* Checkout the mofo codebase under moco as the subdirectory *org*.
+* Check out the mofo codebase under moco as the subdirectory *org*.
 * Redirect all mofo URLs to a PHP handler which loads those pages, do the same for thunderbird
 * Fix loading of images, css, and js by setting prefix config values and more rewrites